 - 1. Create a new query - 2.
-Right-click the Relationships Area and select both the Member and Loan tables from the popup window:
+Drag the Member and Loan tables into the Relationships Area:

 - 3. Note the line connecting the two tables.
 This is called a relationships line which causes MS Access to join pairs of rows a row in Member is joined to a row in Loan where the two rows have the same value for id. - 4.
 Select the call number, first name, and last name fields by double-clicking them to obtain: